 The not-so-secret trick to a smooth shave is using a fresh razor.
 So, why are women still suffering through dull (and unsanitary) blades instead of swapping out cartridges after every five to seven uses?

-The answer falls neatly at the cross section of expense and convenience.
-And, while men’s shave clubs have been springing up to deliver fresh cartridges at a lower cost for several years, women are just starting to enjoy similar options.
+The answer falls neatly at the cross-section of expense and convenience.
+And, while men’s shave clubs have been springing up to deliver fresh cartridges at a lower cost for several years, the women’s market is finally catching up.

 Comparing Women’s Shave Clubs: Angel Shave Club vs. 99 Cent Razor vs. ShaveMOB